There Is No Such Thing as Reading Jesus Without a Framework

 - one ontological union

-He does not decide by pretending to be framework-free.
-He decides by using some prior understanding of:
+It is not made by pretending to be framework-free.
+It is made through some prior understanding of:

 - who God is